OctopusDeploy/blog/blog/2018-10/selenium/30-create-an-uberjar/create-an-uberjar.md

 - Java
 ---

 The Maven project we have used to build our code will package up our classes into a JAR file.
 We can create this JAR file by running the Maven package lifecycle.
-To do this, open the` Maven Projects` tool window, and double click the `Lifecycle` → `package` option.
+To do this, open the` Maven Projects` tool window, and double click the {{Lifecycle,package}} option.

 ![C:\\b4da756b8e562f2449a92910d5712a96](image1.png "width=500")